-The requirements for this mortgage are simply that all persons who will be listed as homeowners on the mortgage are at least 62 years of age.
+After asking “what is a reverse mortgage,” the next thing most people wonder is who qualifies for one?
+This mortgage requires all persons listed as homeowners on the mortgage are at least 62 years old.
 Also no other loans can be listed ahead of this loan so generally any other mortgages would need to be paid off from the proceeds of this loan.
 This means, in order for you to get a reverse mortgage, there must be more than enough equity to pay off any existing mortgages on the home.

 The amount available to borrow is dependent on the fair market value of the home as well as the age of the youngest borrower.
 The older the borrower, the larger the percentage of the home value is available to be borrowed.
 The formula for determining this is maintained by the FHA.
-You can never borrow the full amount of the equity because of the non-recourse nature of these loans so as a result not all seniors will actually have enough equity get a reverse mortgage.
+You can never borrow the full amount of the equity because of the non-recourse nature of these loans.
+As a result, not all seniors will actually have enough equity get a reverse mortgage.

 The loans can either be taken as fixed rate or adjustable rate loans.
 When the borrower elects to take an adjustable rate loan they will have a choice to take the loan out as one lump sum payment, or to take regular monthly payments.
-Further, the borrower can take a combination of lump sum and monthly payments, and still leave some of the funds in a credit line, available to take whenever needed.
+Further, the borrower can take a combination of lump sum and monthly payments, and still leave some of the funds in a credit line.
 All these choices have advantages and disadvantages that need further explanation.

 These loans can be very expensive with fees and other costs, especially if the homeowner does not intend to stay in the home for very long.
 It is due to the complexity of the loan and the costs, that the Department of Housing and Urban Development has mandated that anyone interested in obtaining a reverse mortgage must go through a counseling session with a HUD Certified HECM Counselor before applying for a loan.
 The purpose of the counseling is to insure the borrower understands how the loan works, what the implications to the equity in the home are, how it will affect your heirs, tax implications, what other alternatives may be available to the borrower to help with their financial situation and what to look for when evaluating different lenders’ loan products.
-A list of HUD Approved Counselors is available on the HUD website but if you are interested you may call Take Charge America at 1-866-750-9618 to be connected to a HUD Approved HECM Counselor.
+A list of HUD Approved Counselors is available on the HUD website.